Path Locks and Crash Recovery

 - Deleting a directory:

-lock_mode="subtree", locks the directory itself - Deleting a file:
+lock_mode="tree", locks the directory and its subtree - Deleting a file:

 Operation flow: